 Outside of the depths of the mid-summer doldrums, it was possible for a hungry rider on a medium to large capacity bike who wasn’t afraid to use its power, to earn in excess of £800 week in week out.
 Monty would turn his nose up at any job that didn’t at least double up, but once he had enough on board he’d scream up and down a motorway or two at ludicrous speeds, before crackling back onto the airwaves, rudely demanding more work; and at the end of the week he’d pick up a cheque for somewhere around a grand.
 If that isn’t impressive enough in its own right, I should add that I’m talking about 1986 here – nearly three decades ago!

 And it wasn’t just the money.
-When Keef described the cyclists as ‘shirts’ (which was an abbreviation of ‘shirt-lifters’) he was employing a euphemism for homosexual males that was almost PC by the prevailing industry standards of the day; but aside from being a tad homophobic, it was also a bit of a generalisation, because although there were definitely a disproportionate number gay men – and quite a few lesbians for that matter – riding bicycles for OYB, I don’t think anyone was ever refused a job or judged harshly for being an out hetro.
+When Keef described the cyclists as ‘shirts’ (which was an abbreviation of ‘shirt-lifters’) he was employing a euphemism for homosexual males that was almost PC by the prevailing industry standards of the day; but aside from being a tad homophobic, it was also a bit of a generalisation, because although there were definitely a disproportionate number gay men – and quite a few lesbians for that matter – riding bicycles for OYB, I don’t think anyone was ever refused a job or judged harshly on account of being an out hetro.

 There were also quite a few black people working there, which again was unusual in the despatch trade in 1986, as was the number of women you’d see riding both powered and pedalled two wheelers, when elsewhere in the business at that time, they could only aspire to a job answering the phones.
 I’m not suggesting that there were no ‘minorities’ anywhere else in the industry, I guess it was just that if they worked for the funky Mayfair firm, they felt less like they were.